-Since their founding, they have never merged with or acquired any other credit union, as it’s common in the world of credit unions.
+Since its founding, they have never merged with or acquired any other credit union, as is common in the world of credit unions.

 Instead, they grew organically, with the goal of providing robust services to each and every one of their members.

 There is no doubt that Manitoba residents saw the value that a community credit union like Steinbach could provide them, and their growing membership in the institution allowed Steinbach to grow and offer a full-fledged line of personal, business, and agricultural business products.

 Some highlights of Steinbach’s offerings are their low e-transfer fees and credit card options.

 Their personal chequing account options range from $5 monthly for 15 transactions plus five free e-transfers to $8-16 per month with added benefits.
 Any additional e-transfers beyond your monthly account limit cost $0.65, which is quite low compared to other Canadian banks and credit unions.

 Steinbach also offers personal loans, lines of credit, and mortgages, as well as investment options such as mutual funds through Credential Asset Management, term deposits (US Dollar terms available), and self-trading through Qtrade.

 15. Conexus Credit Union

 - Free chequing with no minimum balance